hyperboria/docs/install/fedora.md

 The cjdns-selinux package has an selinux sandbox for cjdroute, to prevent it from doing anything wonky through accident or malice.
 Some don't trust selinux (because of NSA origins), but it is installed by default on Fedora - so if you are running Fedora you want this.

+For rhel6 and rhel7 with the EPEL repo, use the epel-testing repo instead of updates-testing.

 Start cjdroute:

 ```bash
 sudo systemctl enable cjdns #This sets cjdns to be started on boot. if you don't want that, feel free to leave this line out.
 sudo systemctl start cjdns #This actually starts cjdroute.
 ````

+For rhel6, use ```start cjdns``` instead of systemctl.
+Add to /etc/rc.d/rc.local to enable on boot.

 Checking the logs:
 ```bash